canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANlab_atlas_CIFTI/README.txt

 script_2023_wagerlab_combined_atlas_cifti.m will produce subcortical volumetric structures and two nifti atlases to accompany the subsequently generated CIFTI atlas.
 The parcel labels and order of the nifti atlases will match the cifti atlas, unlike canlab2018.
-Some canlab2018 regions will be missing though due to the way subcortical structures are segmented in grayordinate space.
-Coincidentally, the total number of regions remains unchanged, but don't get the wrong idea.
-The addition of bilateralized regions in some cases compensates for the ommision of regions outside the grayordinate boundaries in others.
+Some canlab2018 regions will be missing though due to the way subcortical structures are segmented in grayordinate space, while others will have been split into left and right side structures.
 One cifti atlas will be 1mm, the other will be 2mm.

 script_2013_wagerlab_combined_atlas_cifti.sh does three things,
 1) produces the cifti dlabel file using Diedrichsen's version of the Glasser atlas.
 The subcortical structures